FlippedCodes/Oxibooru-Resonite-Screenshot-Archive/README.md

 > [!NOTE]
 > The script will skip screenshots that are already added.

+## Honorable mentions

+This project was inspired by [yoshs' bash implementation](https://git.unix.dog/yosh/misc-scripts/src/branch/master/resonite-photoexif) and a great help to deal with Resonite's bson implementation.

 ## Why

 Resonite inventory records have more metadata, then Steam-Screenshots or File-Exports.
 This allows for extra information, like session names, attendees, camera settings and camera man.
 All this info can be used nicely inside an Imageboard, like Oxibooru.